 Emphasizes the development of social skills which enables children to function as productive members of a group.
 Emphasizes the development of mutual respect and cooperative work-play among children and between children and adults.
-Must be taken concurrently with supervised experience in a child development center.
+Must be taken concurrently with supervised experience in a child development center

-ECE \$143 Developing Positive Self-Concepts in Young Children I credit (.5+1) | oriented activities, encouraging acceptance and expression of children's feelings, and developing children's pride as individuals and as members of a cultural or ethnic group.
+ECE \$143 Developing Positive Self-Concepts in Young Children

+I credit (.5+1) ]

+Emphasizes helping each child develop a sense or awareness and self-esteem.
+Emphasizes providing self-oriented activities, encouraging acceptance and expression of children's feelings, and developing children's pride as individuals and as members of a cultural or ethnic group.
 Must be taken concurrently with supervised experience in a child development center.